 The UBC MSc.
 Genetic Counselling Graduate Program is participating in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counselling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to the participating genetic counselling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.
+UBC will have 2 tracks for students to consider for ranking: the Victoria placement option and the Vancouver option.
+Students who wish to come to UBC can choose to rank only one, or both of these options.
+Only students who rank the Victoria option will be matched to this program of study.

 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.